ZaidSaenz/dev-portfolio/README.md

 ## Planned Features

 - A tool to read specific fields in PDF documents and compare them with a dataset.
 - Automatically move files to specific folders based on matching criteria.
+- **Future integration:** Combine all tools into a single program with multiple utilities for easier use.

 ## Technologies Used